tuan188/MGiGen/README.md

 ## 4. Create unit tests for view model:

-Copy view model text to clipboard then using command:
+Copy view model to the pasteboard then use command:

 ```
-$ python it.py test
+$ igen test
 ```

 For example :

-Copy view model text to clipboard:
+Copy the following text to the pasteboard:

 ```
 struct AppViewModel: ViewModelType {